 Hey and thanks for visiting!

-Inevitably Scouting has been a huge part in my life and feeding my hunger for the outdoors.
+Inevitably Scouting has been a huge part of my life and feeding my hunger for the outdoors.

 Anything from camping, hiking, abseiling, climbing and caving.
 I love it all.
 To put in perspective on GCSE results day (end of High School exams taken at 16) I had the choice of going to get my results from school or going abseiling off a bridge.